 In 2003, Garden Star's Double Scotch "Rubens" came to us.
 Ruby's kindness, her dear, and of course our new friends(Garden Star's kennel), we owe the new hobby.
 We are totally accidentally entering the world of exhibitions.

 In 2006 we took a party with Rubens, He Garden Star's Lollypop "Meggie".
 I did not think I would see two, but two Irish settlers as my friend, family, almost my child.They are the first breeders of our kennels.

 Irishtown became the name of our kennel, a small town in Ireland's Mayo County.

-We now have six dogs in Mogyorod near Budapest.
+We now have seven dogs in Mogyorod near Budapest.

 We strive for the breeding of quality, healthy and nerve-balanced puppies to make the happier the puppies who come from our kennel to their new homes.